Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales on a ring

 \section{Martingales on a ring}

 The martingales given by Eqs.~\eqref{eq:1p7new} and \eqref{eq:Mtmotor} in Secs.~\ref{sec:warmup} and \ref{motors}, respectively, can be expressed as

-Indeed, using the principle of local detailed balance, for the random walker the entropy flow into the environment is given by $(X_t-X_{t-1})\log q/(1-q)$.
+For a single step of the random walker the entropy flow into the environment is given by $(X_t-X_{t-1})\log q/(1-q)$, which measures the degree of irreversibility via the ratio of the probabilities of a forward and a backward step, as will be discussed in Chapter 5.
 In the example of the molecular motor, the entropy flow associated with a step is proportional to $\pm A=\pm \beta(\Delta\mu-a f_{\rm ext})$ which is the heat dissipated to the environment in a forward or backward step.
-The martingality of the process (\ref{eq:MartGeneral}) lies at the root of the use of martingales in stochastic thermodynamics, and we discuss this extensively in this Review.
+The martingality of the process (\ref{eq:MartGeneral}) lies at the root of the use of martingales in stochastic thermodynamics, and we discuss this extensively in this~{Treatise}.

 In this subsection, we review the connection between stochastic thermodynamics and martingales by discussing the paradigmatic example of a driven particle on a ring.
 This example, besides its simplicity, is illuminating because it reveals the martingale structure of stochastic entropy production in a simple yet nontrivial way.